UniversalDependencies/docs/_pl/index.md

 * A whitespace separating digits in a large number is not treated as a word separator.
 For example, _1&nbsp;000&nbsp;000_ (“1,000,000” by English rules) is one token.
 (However, such tokens do not occur in Polish treebanks as of release 2.2.)
 * There are two classes of contractions that are treated as multi-word tokens and segmented to individual syntactic words.
   * The most prominent type is an l-participle (or, rarely, another form) fused with a so-called “mobile inflection” auxiliary (e.g., _śmy_ expressing first person and plural number) or the conditional particle _by_ (also treated as an auxiliary), as in: _wyprodukowalibyśmy = wyprodukowali + by + śmy_ “we would have produced”.
-  * Contractions of the other class consist of a preposition and a short (de-accented) pronouns, as in _czekał nań = czekałem na + ń_ “(he) waited for him”.
+  * Contractions of the other class consist of a preposition and a short (not accentable) pronouns, as in _czekał nań = czekał na + ń_ “(he) waited for him”.

 ## Morphology

 ### Tags

 * Polish in principle uses all 17 universal POS categories, although, as of release 2.2, [SYM]() is used in neither of the two available treebanks, [X]() is only used in the [Original](http://universaldependencies.org/treebanks/pl/index.html) treebank (to mark abbreviations), and [INTJ]() is only used in the [LFG](http://universaldependencies.org/treebanks/pl_lfg/index.html) treebank.
-* The [NOUN]() tag is used not only for prototypical nouns, but also – somewhat arbitrarily – for gerunds (the so-called _-nie/-cie_ forms).
+* The [NOUN]() tag is used not only for prototypical nouns, but also – somewhat arbitrarily – for gerunds (the so-called _-nie/-cie_ forms), which have both nominal and verbal properties.
 * Pronouns ([PRON]()) are here understood as personal pronouns, so-called reflexive pronouns (also in their non-reflexive and – generally – non-pronominal uses), and such nominal pronouns as _kto_ “who”, _nic_ “nothing” and _wszyscy_ “everybody”.
 * As Polish grammars do not include a separate part of speech _determiner_, the [DET]() class is based on a word list and includes words treated by standard Polish tagsets as adjectives, numerals or even nouns:
   * determiners treated elsewhere as adjectives include possessive pronouns, as well as words such as _ten_ “this”, _każdy_ “each”, _taki_ “such”, _którykolwiek_ “whichever”, etc.,
   * determiners treated elsewhere as numerals include indefinite numerals (e.g., _wiele_ “many”, _niedużo_ “not much, not many”, _kilka_ “several”), as well as fractional numerals such as _pół_ “half”,
   * one determiner treated elsewhere as a noun is _mnóstwo_ “a lot”.
 * The main auxiliary verb ([AUX]()) in Polish is _być_ (“to be”), with the aspectual variant _bywać_ “to be (habitual)”.
-  The auxiliary verb is used in several types of constructions:
+  This auxiliary verb is used in several types of constructions:
   * the copula with non-verbal predicates,
   * periphrastic future tense (future form of _być_ + infinitive or so-called l-participle form of the main verb),
   * periphrastic conditional (conditional form of _być_ + l-participle of the main verb),
   * (imperfective) periphrastic passive (any form of _być_, including periphrastic forms, + passive participle of the main verb).
   Another auxiliary, _zostać_ “become” (and its habitual version _zostawać_), is used for the perfective periphrastic passive (any form of _zostać_ + passive participle of the main verb).
-Additionally, mood markers _by_ (conditional) and _niech_ (imperative, also its variant _niechaj_) are marked as `AUX`, as are the copular uses of _to_ (usually, but inappropriately in this context, translated as “this”).
+Additionally, mood markers _by_ (conditional) and _niech_ (imperative, also its variant _niechaj_) are marked as `AUX`, as are “mobile inflections” and the copular uses of _to_ (usually, but inappropriately in this context, translated as “this”).
 * The words _być_, _bywać_, _zostać_ and _zostawać_ may also occur as normal [VERB]() if they are used in purely existential sentences
   (i.e. ones that don't even indicate location because if they do, then they shoul be treated as copulae).
 * Verbs with modal meaning are not considered auxiliary in Polish.